Effects of high energy photon emissions in laser generated ultra-relativistic plasmas: real-time synchrotron simulations: Introduction

-The typical frequency $\omega_c$ is thus growing quickly for relativistic particles with a large $\gamma$-factor.
+Thus, the typical frequency $\omega_c$ grows rapidly as we increase the $\gamma$-factor.
 This occurs as the radiation reaction force on the particles begin to be of importance, and the energy loss of the particles due to this could be seen as an account of the radiated energy leaking into the unresolvable part of the spectrum.

 Here we present a simple runtime algorithm for emitting high frequency radiation in the form of particles.
-We extend on previous work \cite{Rousse2004} by considering the particles to be in instantaneous circular motion due to an effective magnetic field, thus accounting for acceleration from arbitrary fields.
-This gives a simple and computationally scalable method for emitting highly energetic photons in a PIC simulation.
+We extend previous work \cite{Rousse2004} by considering the particles to be in instantaneous circular motion due to an effective magnetic field, thus accounting for acceleration from arbitrary fields.
+This gives a simple and computationally scalable method for real-time emission of highly energetic photons in a PIC simulation.